Benefits of Filtration

 - Building new, seismically resilient infrastructure

-- Allowing the Bull Run supply to be used after an emergency, such as a fire, landslide, or major storm
+- Allowing the Bull Run supply to recover more quickly from a fire, landslide, or major storm.

 - Preparing us to respond to future regulations